GDSC-Team-30/Opus/README.md

 # Opus
-Opus is an online freelancing platform that can connects different employees and employers according to different criterias.
+Opus is an online freelancing platform that can connect different employees and employers according to different criterias.